Col.

 was the father of Dr Joseph P. McGinley of Glenswilly, Co Donegal.

-merchant with clients as far away as Belfast and Glasgow.
-Pat was
+wool merchant with clients as far away as Belfast and Glasgow.
+Pat

-also a shop-keeper and Justice of the Peace.
-He became Chairman of
+was also a shop-keeper and Justice of the Peace.
+He became Chairman

 of the Land League in Glenswilly.
 An active Irish language speaker